HITECHCRIME/HC_SG250/README.md

 put a bullet in my brain
-never change all i see it went away son is first hope caught his eye i've always told this it all never stay the same so i cannot say so i cannot say
+never change all i see it went away son is first hope caught his eye i've always told this saying to all
+XXXXXXXXXXXXXX
+so i cannot say
+so i cannot say

 uuu eyyy
+never stay the same

-things
+all the things
 i see ya got going on
-fall

-don't call all in all
-bugger off
-run it off
-right the wrong
+i used to sync to brink
+accept all but not a fall

+don't call all in all stay in fog and dust sayin' what you got on saying you bugger off i stay in the flame to run it off i'm never gonna right the wrong, right your wrong

 say i'm gone

-01:
-flame in the sun
+01:20 flame in the sun

 always a thorax hold on
+our flame gotta
+got the fate is on

 ```